 Audience Question: A lot of agencies won’t have the human resources or the talent necessary to do the research that you’re talking about, do you have recommendations on how we might be able to reach out and involve our local colleges to be able to help to do this kind of analysis and recommendation?

-Dr. Gary Cordner: Collect data or analyze data or do studies.
-One thing you'll learn from NIJ LEADS program is there are immensely talented people in all kinds of agencies around the country.
-So I guess the response to your question, I would encourage any agency to take a look inside and make sure you do have people, who have got the skills necessary to do some kind of a study because a lot of agency are sometimes surprised at the talent level of people that they have and a lot of agency underutilize the talent that they have.
-But having said that, it can be a challenge, you know, college professors believe it or not are busy, they are not as helpful and not be able to as helpful as local agencies might wish because they are just pretty tied up in teaching classes, advising students and so on.
-I know it’s hard to believe that a college professor could be that busy.
-There are a lot of criminal justice programs around the country, there are a lot of faculties and local colleges and universities and criminal justice or sociology or psychology or other related fields.
-They do have the skills, the research skills to help an agency that you evaluate, in a particular practice or help them analyze a particular problem and figure out what's going on and they don't always expect to get paid as you said.
+Dr. Gary Cordner: One thing we’ve learned from the NIJ LEADS program is there are immensely talented people in all kinds of agencies around the country.
+So I guess the response to your question, I would encourage any agency to take a look inside and if you have people who have got the skills necessary to do some kind of a study because a lot of agencies are sometimes surprised at the talent level of people that they have and a lot of agencies underutilize the talent that they have.
+But having said that, it can be a challenge so sometimes you need outside help.
+College professors believe it or not are busy, so they may not be able to be as helpful as local agencies might wish because they are just pretty tied up in teaching classes, advising students and so on.
+There are a lot of criminal justice programs around the country, plus there are a lot of faculty members in local colleges and universities teaching sociology or psychology or other related fields.
+They do have the research skills to help an agency evaluate a particular practice or help them analyze a particular problem and figure out what’s going on, and I would add they don’t always expect to get paid.
 Sometimes an opportunity to work with the local agency is actually quite appealing to a local professor, if you find the right one.
-Access to data which you can give them an opportunity to use that data once they help you figure your thing out, if you can allow them to use that data to try and get a publication and they get something out from it for their career as well as helping the agency up.
-I always urge, especially young professors when they are asking "how can I get to a police station and get data?"
-I always urge them to reach out without any expectation that they'll be paid.
-After reaching out to agencies and say is there anything that I can do with it that could be helpful to you.
-The other thing is we always encourage professors to develop relationships with agencies, not just with chiefs, that can last over time and like any relationship that once you build trust in both ways then it’s much more likely that you'll be able to do something useful and on the researcher side that you are able to gain access and get data because the agency trust that you are not going to use it to burn them in the local newspaper or something.
-On reaching out, keep your eyes open, be aware, not every college professor actually has great research skills, don’t assume that they all do, so you got to check them out a little bit.
+Access to data is appealing to them, especially the opportunity to use that data once they help you figure your thing out, maybe to get a publication so they get something out of it for their career as well as helping the agency out.
+I always urge, especially young professors when they are asking “how can I get into a police agency and get data?” to reach out without any expectation that they’ll be paid.
+Just reaching out to agencies and saying is there anything that I can do that could be helpful to you.
+The other thing is we always encourage professors to develop relationships with agencies, not just with chiefs, that can last over time and like any relationship, once you build trust going both ways then it’s much more likely that you’ll be able to do something useful and on the researcher side that you are able to gain access and get data because the agency trusts that you are not going to use it to burn them in the local newspaper or something.
+From the agency side, keep your eyes open, be aware, not every college professor actually has great research skills, don’t assume that they all do, so you’ve got to check them out a little bit.
 And also set some ground rules.
-I think the IACP has got a model policy on how to create a partnership with the local researcher including locals in college or university, it's probably worth looking at that since I think there are some tips in there and some mistakes to avoid.
+I think the IACP has a model policy on how to create a partnership with a researcher including locals in college or university, it’s probably worth looking at that since I think there are some tips in there and some mistakes to avoid.